 What is a Good Click-Through Rate for PPC?

 Of course, results vary widely across industries.
 For example, dating and personal services are well above the average with a 3.40% click-through rate.
-Finance, B2B, Consumer Services, and Technology also fare well, with a 2.65%, 2.55%, 2.40%, and 2.38% average CTR, respectively.
+Finance, B2B, Consumer Services, and Technology also farewell, with 2.65%, 2.55%, 2.40%, and 2.38% on average, respectively.

 Obviously, these are only averages.
-To get to “good,” you’ll want to get a rate that’s above the average.
+You’ll want to hit a number that’s above average in your industry.

-For PPC, anything from 3%-5% will put you there.
+For PPC, anything between 3%-5% will put you in a good range.

 - Include special offers

-- Use more long-tail keywords to reach more specific audiences
+- Use long-tail keywords to reach more specific audiences

 What is a Good Click-Through Rate for Display Ads?